Merge a Pull Request

 If two members of GOV.UK staff worked on the same branch and individually contributed commits, they can approve each other’s work.
 If they worked as a pair, that pair counts as a single contributor, so someone else should review the work.

 - When raising a PR, if you feel you don’t have full confidence in your change and want a particular review from someone, it’s ok to ask for that review in the PR description.
-For example, a puppet change might warrant a particular review from a member of the Infrastructure team.
+For example, a puppet change might warrant a particular review from a member of the Reliability Engineering team.

 - It’s ok for someone other than the author to merge a PR, particularly if the author is off work.
 The merger should be confident that the change doesn’t have dependencies on other changes, and that it won’t break master.